CSCfi/csc-user-guide/docs/apps/gromacs.md

 srun gmx_mpi mdrun -multidir ${list[@]} -deffnm md_0_1 -dlb yes
 ```

-By issuing `sbatch multidir.sh` in the parent directory, all simulations are run concurrently using one full Mahti node without hyperthreading so that each system is allocated 16 cores.
+By issuing `sbatch multidir.sh` in the parent directory, all simulations are run concurrently using one full Mahti-rhel7 node without hyperthreading so that each system is allocated 16 cores.
 As the systems were initialized with different velocities, we obtain 8 distinct trajectories and an improved sampling of the phase space (see RMSD analysis below).
 This is a great option for enhanced sampling when your system does not scale beyond a certain core count.

 ![Root-mean-squared-deviations of the simulated replicas](../img/multidir-rmsd.svg 'Root-mean-squared-deviations of the simulated replicas')